 - Staff working from home are points-of-contact to deliver accurate information and help people apply for federal assistance programs.

-- Conduct food security surveys of families affected by the COVID19 emergency in order to deliver aid to the most affected families.
+- Conduct food security surveys of families affected by the COVID19 emergency in order to deliver food aid to the most affected families.

 - Assist small farmers to ensure they can access needed supplies to maintain their farms, such as compost and seeds.